Skip to content

 Watermark and intaglio printing

-UK passports contain a multi-tone watermark visible by transmitted light, incorporating the Royal Coat of Arms.
+Australian passports contain a multi-tone watermark visible by transmitted light, incorporating Australian imagery.
 The data page uses intaglio printing (raised ink detectable by touch), a feature that cannot be replicated by standard inkjet or laser printers.

 Verification methods: manual versus automated

 The choice between manual and automated verification depends on document volume, acceptable risk levels, and regulatory requirements.
-The UK's Digital Identity and Attributes Trust Framework (DIATF), published by the Department for Science, Innovation and Technology, sets the benchmark for identity verification standards across sectors.
+The Australian Government's Digital Identity framework and the Document Verification Service (DVS) through IDMatch set the benchmark for identity verification standards.

 Comparison of verification methods